 Open-box and refurbished devices are often mistaken for the same thing, and their terms are used interchangeably.
-It’s not uncommon to see some retailers selling them in the same section of their store or online shop.
+It’s common to see some retailers selling them in the same section of their store or online shop.
 However, they are not the same, and their differences can be crucial to scoring the best deal.
 Here are the key points you should consider before buying either of these products.

 Table of contents